yakworks/gorm-tools/docs/mapql.md

 							age: 14
 						}
 					}]

+	  "$or": [ // I think the best syntax is one $or, if it is map then use it like is, if it
+	          // is array then transform to several `or` statements //TODO: Josh, what do you think?
+	                        {
+        							name: 'John',
+        							age: 12
+        						}
+        					}, {
+        						$or: {
+        							name: 'Mark',
+        							age: 14
+        						}
+        					}
+	  ]
       "docType": ["PA","CM"], /* an array means it will use in/inList */
       "docType": ["$in": ["PA","CM"]], /* the above ins would be a short cut for this*/
       //deprecate "docType": ["$in""PA" ,"CM"], /* the above ins would be a short cut for this*/